 But here’s the crux: from a narrative perspective, Get Even is remarkable – and it doesn’t even rely on cutscenes to tell its story.
 Pesky documents aside, it opts for a more inventive, engaging method of storytelling.
 I won’t spoil the plot but I’ll leave you with this tagline: as you are unceremoniously dropped into the game world, without any information about yourself or your surroundings, you are given a single directive – to save the girl.

 But that brings us to the end of another episode.
-Don’t forget to like, subscribe to my YouTube channel and leave a comment below.
+Don’t forget to leave a comment below.
 As always, this has been The Subtext, I’ve been Dan and until next time!